Pressures for using the developer's solicitor

 Evaluating the independence of your legal representation

-This independence is crucial in situations where conflicts of interest may arise.
-For example, solicitors linked with the developer might have biases affecting their advice.
-It's vital to ensure your legal advisor is wholly focused on your needs and concerns, especially in complex transactions like new build purchases.
+This independence becomes very important in situations where conflicts of interest may arise.
+Solicitors linked with the developer might have biases affecting their advice.
+Your legal advisor should be wholly focused on your needs and concerns, especially in complex transactions like new build purchases.

 Cost is a major consideration in choosing between a developer's solicitor and an independent one.
-Developers often promote their solicitors by highlighting convenience and potential savings.
-However, it's essential to scrutinize the full extent of these savings.
-Sometimes, the quoted fees don't cover all aspects of the transaction, leading to unexpected extra fees.
+Developers often promote their solicitors by highlighting convenience and savings.
+But sometimes, the quoted fees don't cover all aspects of the transaction, leading to unexpected extra fees.

 How does the conveyancing process differ for new build properties?

-One significant aspect is dealing with NHBC (National House Building Council) warranties or similar policies, which provide protection against structural defects.
+One significant aspect is dealing with NHBC's build warranty or similar policies, which provide protection against structural defects.

 Dealing with incomplete agreements and NHBC inspections

-NHBC inspections are critical in this context, as they assure the quality and safety of the new build.
-Your solicitor must be adept at negotiating terms that protect your interests in the face of possible construction delays or defects, and ensuring that all necessary inspections and certifications are properly arranged and completed.
+NHBC inspections assure the quality and safety of the new build.
+Your solicitor must be adept at negotiating terms that protect your interests in the face of possible construction delays or defects and ensure that all necessary inspections and certifications are properly arranged and completed.

 What are the risks of using the developer's solicitor?